 - Lack of breathing, rapid breathing, or no breathing at all

 - Low Apgar score

 How Can Meconium Aspiration Syndrome Be Treated?

-If an infant comes out breathing and crying normally, no treatment is usually necessary, but if there are crackling noises while breathing and lack of activity shortly after delivery, physicians generally insert a a tube into the infant’s airways to clear out the meconium and amniotic fluid.
+If an infant comes out breathing and crying normally, no treatment is usually necessary.
+But if there are crackling noises while breathing and lack of activity shortly after delivery, physicians generally insert a tube into the infant’s airways to clear out the meconium and amniotic fluid.